webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

-Text letterforms behave just like paths, so the various and fill and stroke properties work the same way.
+Text letterforms behave just like paths, so the various and fill and stroke properties work the same way as for other shapes.

 (See [[svg/tutorials/smarter_svg_text|'''SVG text''']] for details on text properties.)